asadprodhan/sangerFlow/README.md

-# **sangerFlow, a Sanger sequencing-based bioinformatics pipeline for pest and pathogen identification**
+# **sangerFlow, a Sanger sequencing-based bioinformatics pipeline for pests and pathogens identification**

 <br />